PeppyDays/learn-rust-with-tests/src/rust_fundamentals/integers.md

 }
 ````

-Adding this code will cause the example to appear in the documentation.
-The example will also be run as part of the tests, so if you change the code in the example, it will fail.
+This code appears in the generated documentation and runs as part of your test suite.
+If you change the example code incorrectly, the test will fail.

-Running tests, we can see the documentation function is executed with no further arrangement from us.
+Running tests shows the documentation example executes automatically:

 ```bash
    Doc-tests integers